 Relying on a post-moderation approach comes with significant risk.
 For instance, dating platforms see tens of thousands of images come through daily.
 By allowing these images to go live on a site before screening them, companies are taking a significant risk, and their resources are often left playing catch-up as they attempt to take down offensive posts before it upsets users.
 Even if content is taken down, it is often too late, as users have already taken a screenshot of the experience and shared it.

 Fortunately, an expert partner can help mitigate the risk for companies that elect to use post-moderation.
-WebPurify works with platforms whose users live stream their videos in real time (which cannot be delayed by pre-moderation).
+WebPurify works with online platforms whose users live stream their videos in real time (which cannot be delayed by pre-moderation).
 With a combination of our live teams and technology, we address any issues within minutes of these broadcasts starting.

 Reactive moderation relies on the community to flag concerning content, which is then surfaced to your well-trained internal support team or moderation partner.
 This form of moderation is often used as a safety net in conjunction with pre- and post-moderation to catch any untoward content that slipped through the cracks.